camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/40-script-task.html.md

 </scriptTask>
 ```

-The value of the scriptFormat attribute must be a name that is compatible with JSR-223 (Scripting for the Java Platform).
-If you want to use a (JSR-223 compatible) scripting engine, you need to to add the corresponding jar to the classpath and use the appropriate name.
+The value of the scriptFormat attribute must be a name that is compatible with JSR-223 (Scripting
+for the Java Platform).
+If you want to use a (JSR-223 compatible) scripting engine, you need to to
+add the corresponding jar to the classpath and use the appropriate name.

+The script source code has to be added as the text content of the `script` child element.
+Alternatively the source code can be specified as expression or external resource.
+For more
+information of the possible ways to provide the script source code please see the corresponding
+user guide [section][script-source].

 For general information about scripting in the process engine, please see the [Scripting](ref:/guides/user-guide/#process-engine-scripting) section of the [User Guide](ref:/guides/user-guide/).